Culture, Health, and Science

 |An approved independent research project, such as an internship, thesis, course project, independent study, or other activity acceptable to the student's campus CHS certificate advisor|

 - Students must receive a grade of “B” or better in each of their seven chosen courses.

 - No course can be used to satisfy more than one category.

 - No more than three courses can “double count” toward a student’s major.

 - It is also recommended, but not required, that at least one of your courses expose you to knowledge of health and disease processes at the level of the population.

 - Four semesters—or the equivalent—of a second language is also recommended but not required.
-Such language training may be required for students seeking internships and summer research positions available through the program.
+Such language training may be required for students seeking internships and summer research positions.

 - A list of CHS-approved courses is available from the certificate's website.